 Tips for writing good hotspot questions

-The question instruction should be direct, meaningful and state a specific problem that focuses on the learning objective.
+The question instruction should be direct, and meaningful and state a specific problem that focuses on the learning objective.

 Make sure that each hotspot has a specific, clear-cut position on the image.